Updated July 1, 2021.

 You will definitely want a day bag for this hike to keep all this stuff in.
 I love my waterproof bag from Skog-a Kust Gear!

 Are you ready to take a hike?
 Have you been to Halawa Valley with Greg?
 Tell me below!
 Want more?
-Check out my Pacific Islands Page!
+Check out my Hawaiian Islands Page!

 Love this post?
 Pin it for later!